 Preventing algae doesn't require using algaecides regularly.
 In fact, it doesn't need algaecides at all...just a good FC:CYA ratio.
 So rather than dumping chemicals into a pool, we find it far more efficient to address the source of the issue, rather than fighting the consequences.
 Field experience tells us a more practical and proactive way to prevent algae is to both optimize chlorine's killing power AND minimize the growth rate.

 There are ways to optimize chlorine efficiency.
-Reducing non-living organics, for example, reduces a burden on chlorine.
+Reducing non-living organics, for example, reduces the oxidant demand on chlorine.
 Supplementing disinfection by using a UV or Ozone system also supplements chlorine, which can help free it up to sanitize.
 Strategies like these just assist chlorine in other areas so it has more power to kill algae.

 Minimizing Growth and Reproduction